-- The DFRAC Chair forwards the department’s recommendation to the UFRAC for review, recommendation, and transmittal to the Provost and Executive Vice President.
+- The DFRAC Chair forwards the department’s recommendation to the UFRAC for review, recommendation, and transmittal to the Provost and Senior Vice President.

 - Candidates for range adjustments shall not serve on either their department DFRAC or UFRAC during their candidacies.

 - The names of faculty who receive faculty range adjustments shall be included in information provided by the University to the All-University Promotion Committee.